Hard Paint: Plot

-The film centres on Pedro (Shico Menegat), a shy young man who works as a performer on a gay-oriented video chat website.
+The film centres on Pedro, a shy young man who works as a performer on a gay-oriented video chat website.
 His trademark is to dance while smearing neon body paint over his body; the film's central conflict is set in motion when he learns that another chatroom performer (Boy25) is imitating him.

-Pedro arranges to meet Boy25 (Leo played by Bruno Fernandes) and they become lovers, but it is hard for Pedro to trust anyone.
+Pedro arranges to meet Boy25 (Leo) and they become lovers, but it is hard for Pedro to trust anyone.
 He has previously been pushed to breaking point by bullies and whilst his sister knows him well, he has to lie to his grandmother about how he makes money.
 His mother is dead and his father is not around.
 Pedro leads a double life in which he is introverted until he goes online and assumes his alternative identity NeonBoy.
 A real-life sexual encounter goes wrong but then despite losing Leo (who is following his dreams and moving to Europe), at the end of the film Pedro is dancing and open to new beginnings.